Paulmicha/common-web-tools/cwt/env/README.md

 - get `$PROJECT_STACK` value (see examples below) and `$PROVISION_USING` value - if not provided in `cwt/stack/init.sh` arguments
 - add the common, generic `cwt/env/vars.sh` model
-- check if additional, optional rules-matching models exist
-- assemble all models found
+- assemble all models found (*lookup paths*)
-- assign values to the variables they contain by using terminal prompts - if not provided (or instructed to use default values) in `cwt/stack/init.sh` arguments
+- assign values to the variables they contain by using terminal prompts - if not provided (or instructed to always use default values) in `cwt/stack/init.sh` arguments
 - write the result to `cwt/env/current/vars.sh`

-The aggregation rules consist of a correspondance between a basic syntax used in the `$PROJECT_STACK` value (+ `$PROVISION_USING` value) and optional directories + filenames matching it.

-Here's a list of examples and their corresponding lookup paths.
-They represent possibilities corresponding to the project stack, provisioning method, and current host's OS and type (e.g. local, remote).
+Here's a "stack init" example listing its corresponding env models lookup paths.
+They represent all possibilities matching the `$PROJECT_STACK` and provisioning method (`$PROVISION_USING`).

-Any existing file is included (sourced) in the order indicated.
+Any existing file is included (sourced) in the order indicated, each one allowing to provide its own customization.
+See *complements* documentation at `cwt/custom/complements/README.md`.

 ```sh
 # Calling stack init with these parameters :